 A particular disappointment for one child was when we visited 'Rumpus Mansion'.
 The poor child had heard 'Rhombus Mansion' and was looking forward to a house of shapes.
 I suppose at least they were revising their shape knowledge.

-This evening we arrived at Ryde beach and children reacted to the news that they had more than an hour to play on the sand and paddle in the sea.
+This evening we arrived at Sandown beach and children reacted to the news that they had more than an hour to play on the sand and paddle in the sea.
 This led to the following questions:

 -How do we paddle?

 -What do we do if our feet get sand on them?